CSS-Electronics/canedge-grafana-backend/README.md

 - MinIO S3 endpoint example: `http://192.168.192.1:9000`

 #### Regarding DBC files
-All DBC files placed in the root of the parsed folder/bucket will be loaded and available for decoding (see the `LOG/` folder example).
+All DBC files placed in the `[folder/bucket]/` root will be loaded and available for decoding (see the `LOG/` folder example).
 If you need to use multiple DBC files, consider merging & trimming these for performance.

 ----